tanyalrogers/GPEDM/README.md

 ## Disclaimer

-The United States Department of Commerce (DOC) GitHub project code is provided on an ‘as is’ basis and the user assumes responsibility for its use.
-DOC has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
-Any claims against the Department of Commerce stemming from the use of its GitHub project will be governed by all applicable Federal law.
+“This repository is a scientific product and is not official communication of the National Oceanic and Atmospheric Administration, or the United States Department of Commerce.
+All NOAA GitHub project code is provided on an ‘as is’ basis and the user assumes responsibility for its use.
+Any claims against the Department of Commerce or Department of Commerce bureaus stemming from the use of this GitHub project will be governed by all applicable Federal law.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by the Department of Commerce.
 The Department of Commerce seal and logo, or the seal and logo of a DOC